leonidas1312/qubo-optimizer-pro/README.md

-# QUBO Optimizer Pro
+# QUBOt

-**QUBO Optimizer Pro** is a project aimed at solving Quadratic Unconstrained Binary Optimization (QUBO) problems using efficient algorithms and a modern web interface.
+**QUBOt** is a project aimed at solving Quadratic Unconstrained Binary Optimization (QUBO) problems using efficient algorithms and a modern web interface.
 QUBO problems are widely used in combinatorial optimization, machine learning, and quantum computing.

 ## Features